Musicians

 DWIGHT WAGES, founder/cornet/flugelhorn, is a Chemical Engineering graduate of Iowa State University, but music has always been an important activity and creative outlet for him.
 Dwight is a former member of Clairon Brass Quintets (in Springfield, MA; Cincinnati, OH; and in Belleville, Ontario) and he has recently established another Clarion Quintet “franchise” here in Tennessee.
 While living in England, Dwight was exposed to the UK’s hugely popular brass band movement which piqued his interest and resulted in the past 10 years of involvement in brass bands including the Cincinnati Brass Band and the Intrada Brass Band of Toronto, Canada.
 Dwight is President and Founder of the Southern Stars Symphonic Brass.
 Dwight performs with the Cookeville Community Band and Crossville Community Band, the Swing Street Big Band, and is a frequent soloist for concerts, weddings and church services.

-DR. STEVEN SUDDUTH, conductor, is in his third year as director of bands and low brass at the University of the Cumberlands (Kentucky).
+DR. STEVEN SUDDUTH, conductor, is the former director of bands and low brass at the University of the Cumberlands (Kentucky), and currently the .
 He earned the doctor of musical arts at the University of North Carolina at Greensboro.
 He holds masters degrees in trombone performance and composition from Western Michigan University and the University of Central Arkansas.
 Previously he has served as director of bands at the University of South Dakota, Dickinson State University, North Dakota and, Pfeiffer University in North Carolina.
 He is very active as a conductor and clinician and is frequently sought as a guest conductor at state and regional honor bands.
 Dr. Sudduth has performed professionally with the South Dakota Brass Quintet and the Bismarck-Mandan Symphony Orchestra, Roanoke Opera Company, and the West Shore Symphony Orchestra (MI).

 He has had extensive involvement with the International Trombone